 Security cameras should be placed all around the home, but especially at the entrances (over all doors is best).
 Smaller lights can be used to tastefully light up decking and patios, which can then act as a security system at the same time.
 In general, however, floodlights are best for, ahem, shining a light on home invasion.

 If you can afford to do so, it is definitely worth investing in a high quality home security system from a trusted brand.
 Yes, it’ll be a pain to sift through the various models, read all the reviews and compare prices.
 It also won’t be cheap, but the alternative (in this case getting burgled) could end up costing you a heck of a lot more!

 “…OK”, you may say, “but isn’t it enough to just have a decent burglar alarm?”

-Yes, burglar alarms ARE a deterrent.
+Yes, burglar alarms ARE a deterrent and when it goes off, it is enough to give anyone a heart attack.
 However, in this area, the would-be burglar probably has you at a major disadvantage.
 You may have read a few articles and seen a few reviews before purchasing your alarm, but he gets around these things for a living.
 You need to be absolutely certain that your purchase is the best option in your price range.